The Hermetic Copybook

 "Pump it back and forth, like the lever on a car jack."

 There was a soft heavy resistance with every stroke, and the crossbow's string inched backward.
-At the sixth it clicked home near the trigger action and the rear sight, the heave steel bow bent and ready.
+At the sixth it clicked home near the trigger action and the rear sight, the heavy steel bow bent and ready.

 S.M.
 Stirling, Island in the Sea of Time (63-64)